Gerrymandering and Compactness: Implementation Flexibility and Abuse: Technical Considerations

-There is no federal requirement that districts be contiguous, nor do many states require it.
-Indeed, the presence of islands (e.g.\ Hawaii) can make contiguity an impossibility.
-Non-contiguity may arise in other ways.
+There is no federal requirement that districts must be contiguous and many states do not require it.
+Yet, most compactness measures assume contiguity.
+There are many ways of incorporating non-contiguity into compactness sores and each has a large effect.
+Avoiding the issue by requiring contiguity is likely impossible.
+Islands, such as Hawaii, make districts non-contiguous unless large bodies of water are included in the district, as discussed below.
+Disconnected districts may also arise in other ways.
 Civil rights considerations have given Louisiana 01, depicted in \autoref{fig:interps}, two large portions separated by Louisiana 02; Louisiana 02 was drawn as a majority-minority district following the passage of the Voting Rights Act of 1965.
 Wisconsin's 61st Assembly District (\autoref{fig:wisconsin}) exemplifies a different situation.
-The city of Racine, WI, had a non-contiguous boundary as a by-product of annexation, yet Wisconsin required that its districts be composed entirely of wards.
-As a result, the district itself is non-contiguous and could not legally be drawn in any other way~\cite{altman2011}.
-For the 114th Congress 1:500,000 resolution data, 84 of 441 districts are non-contiguous.
-Of the non-contiguous districts the largest number of subdivisions was 580 (in Alaska) and the median was 5.
+The city of Racine, WI, became non-contiguous by annexing a nearby parcel, but both pieces of the city were included in the same district~\citep{altman2011}.
+For the 114th Congress 1:500,000 resolution data, 85 of 441 districts are not contiguous.
+Of the non-contiguous districts, the largest numbers of subdivisions were 580 (Alaska), 134 (Maine 02), 103 (Michigan 01), and 92 (Florida 26); the median was 5.
+Seventeen of the non-contiguous districts have portions that are separated by land; these include Kentucky 01 and Louisiana 01 (see \autoref{fig:interps}).

-The question then is whether a district should be treated as a single unit or several independent units.
-Treating the district as a single unit by, e.g., enclosing it in a single hull, will tend to result in lower compactness scores indicative of gerrymandering.
-Treating the district as a separate units and summing the areas of the units' enclosing hulls will result in higher compactness scores indicating less gerrymandering.
+The way we treat non-contiguous districts has significant effects on many proposed ways of measuring gerrymandering, including compactness scores.
+Treating the district as a single unit by, e.g., enclosing it in a single convex hull, will tend to result in lower compactness scores.
+Treating the district as separate units and summing the areas of the units' enclosing hulls will result in higher compactness scores.